How does Maine state income tax and unemployment insurance work in 2026?

 The wage ceiling is the Social Security taxable maximum: $184,500 for 2026.
 The maximum employee contribution is $922.50.
 Employers with fewer than 15 employees contribute 0.5 percent total and may withhold the full amount from the employee.

 The May 2026 benefit launch is the piece most payroll guides have not caught up with.
 Contributions have been running for 16 months.
 Your Maine employees can now apply for leave under the programme.
 That means your payroll register already carries the deduction, and your HR team needs a process to handle leave requests under the new law.
+See how this interacts with Maine's broader leave entitlements in the Maine paid family and sick leave guide.

 | Parameter | Value | Source |